 5. In the event that the course substitution request is denied, there is an appeal provision in place.

-- Student should obtain a Course Substitution Appeal form from the ADA Coordinator.
+- Student should submit a Course Substitution Appeal Form.

 - Once the appeal form is received, the ADA Coordinator will schedule a Disability Services Committee meeting within seven business days.